zongziren/zongziren.github.io/index.md

 Advisor: Prof. **[Hong An](http://cs.ustc.edu.cn/2020/0426/c23235a460072/page.htm)** (USTC)

-- ISC21(the International Supercomputing Conference 2021 Student Cluster Competition)
+- ISC21(the International Supercomputing Conference 2021 Student Cluster Competition)(Sixth place in the group)
   - In charge of the optimization of lammps(Large-scale Atomic/Molecular Massively Parallel Simulator) which is is a classical molecular dynamics code.
 Individual Ranking:4
   - In charge of the Coding Challenge.(The main target is to analyze MPI_alltoallv patterns within the application.)
 Individual Ranking:4